 Those who have been honorably discharged from the Military within the past 10 years may be eligible for a Service exemption.
 A copy of your honorable discharge and a request to the Military requesting your records is required to obtain this exemption.
 Please see the student Health Center for assistance.
 The Military has forwarded us a form which may be filled out by our Veterans to assist them in obtaining their records.
 Please see the Student Health Center staff on the Utica Campus.
-The Student Affairs office on the Rome Campus, namely, Kathy Kotary or Sarah Tierney, will be glad to assist you.
+The Student Affairs office on the Rome Campus will be glad to assist you.

 If you cannot locate your records through one of the previous avenues you have two options: